Warrantless Arrest Exceptions in Florida

 Under Florida law, a police officer can make a warrantless arrest for any felony offense if there is probable cause to believe:

-1. that a felony has been committed; and
+- that a felony has been committed; and

-2. the individual accused is the perpetrator of the crime.
+- the individual accused is the perpetrator of the crime.

 In some felony cases, the investigating officer will not make an arrest but will instead forward the complaint by the complaining witness to the State Attorney’s Office so that a prosecutor can make the filing decision.
+The person accused can also hire a criminal defense attorney to present their side of the story to the prosecutor before the filing decision is made.

 Attorney for the Warrantless Arrest in Florida

 Whether your case involves an arrest warrant, a warrantless arrest, or a direct file, contact an experienced criminal defense attorney at Sammis Law Firm.
+We represent clients in felony and misdemeanor charges throughout Hillsborough County, prosecuted at the Tampa and Plant City courthouses.

-Contact us to determine whether a warrant is required before a misdemeanor arrest, or whether a warrantless arrest exception applies.
+Contact us to determine whether a warrant is required before a misdemeanor arrest or whether a warrantless arrest exception applies.

 If you have questions about an arrest warrant or a warrantless arrest in Tampa, Hillsborough County, or the surrounding areas of Tampa Bay, contact an experienced criminal defense attorney at Sammis Law Firm.

+Our main office is located in downtown Tampa, Hillsborough County, FL.
+We also have offices in New Port Richey, Pasco County, and Clearwater, Pasco County, FL.
 Contact us to speak directly with an attorney about the facts of your case.
 We can begin your defense today.

 Call 813-250-0500.

-This article was last updated on Friday, March 3, 2023.
+This article was last updated on Tuesday, November 26, 2024.